-15 Celebrities Who Were Bridesmaids to Regular People
+18 Celebs Who Were Bridesmaids to Us Regular ‘Ole Plebs

 Emily Ratajkowski

 The model forewent the usual long bridesmaid gown and opted for something shorter, which she designed herself and appropriately named the The Emily Dress.
-She wore it to a friend's wedding in October 2016, and actually sold online with a portion of the proceeds going toward Planned Parenthood.
+She wore it to a friend's wedding in October 2016 and actually sold it online with a portion of the proceeds going toward Planned Parenthood.

 Photo: